DawnOps

 Runbooks usually fail for one reason: they’re written for calm engineers with time, not for stressed engineers with partial context.

-A runbook that reads like documentation is not a runbook.
+A runbook that reads like documentation isn’t a runbook.
 A runbook is an execution aid.

 What a runbook must do